Alma Stanley: Career

 In 1880 Stanley signed with M. B. Leavitt's Grand English Operatic Burlesque Company and that April sailed from Liverpool for New York aboard the steamship Helvetia.
 Her first known appearance in America was in August 1881 at the Fifth Avenue Theatre as Laura Smiff in G. F. Rowe's Smiff.
 That September, Stanley joined Leavitt's company at Haverly's 14th Street Theatre, New York playing Pasquillo to Selina Dolaro's Carmen in Frank W. Green's Carmen; or, Soldiers and Seville-ians.
 At the same venue that October Leavitt's company performed for the first time in America an English adaptation of La fille du tambour-major, with Stanley in the role of Duchess Della Volta.
 It was about this time, when Leavitt ran into financial difficulties, that Stanley chose to resign rather than take a pay cut.
-Later that month she assumed the role of Lady Ella, previously played by Miss Burville, in the original American production of the Gilbert and Sullivan comic opera Patience.
+Later that month she was a replacement as Lady Ella in the original American production of the Gilbert and Sullivan comic opera Patience.

 Stanley's first big success in America came in February 1882 at Wallack's Theatre playing the cigar-toting boy, Willie Spratley, in the English extravaganza Youth.
 She next signed with Lytell's Canadian Tour for the summer season, and that fall toured in a less than successful adaption of Abraham Benrimo's novel, Vic.
 Stanley ended her American tour in the summer of 1883 and returned to England to appear at the Adelphi Theatre in a revival of Dion Boucicault's Streets of London.

 For nearly twenty years afterward, Stanley would star or play significant roles in scores of productions in London or elsewhere.
 She was a leading lady to Augustus Harris for two seasons late in his career and toured with Mckee Rankin in America.
 A sampling of plays she performed in over her career include;